chadmcox/Azure_AD_Conditional_Access_Policies/anothertry.md

 **Prereq:**

-**Comment:** This Conditional Access Policy is used to make sure guest (external B2b) are only allowed to access applications they need access to.
-This examples blocks everything but Office 365 so that teams and sharepoint collaberation can continue to work.
-Guest should be blocked from things like Microsoft Azure Management, Microsoft Graph PowerShell, Microsoft Graph Explorer, VPNs, and HR Apps.
+**Comment:** This Conditional Access Policy is used to make sure guest (external B2B) are only allowed to access applications they need access to.
+This examples blocks everything but Office 365 so that teams and sharepoint collaberation can continue to work.  **Guest should be blocked from things like Microsoft Azure Management, Microsoft Graph PowerShell, Microsoft Graph Explorer, VPNs, and HR Apps.**

 **KQL Log Analytics Queries for AAD Signin Logs**
  * [Find possible guest impact by blocking Graph Explorer and MS Graph PowerShell](https://github.com/chadmcox/Azure_Active_Directory/blob/master/Log%20Analytics/Conditional%20Access%20Policy/Guest%20Scenerios/Find%20possible%20guest%20impact%20by%20blocking%20Graph%20Explorer%20and%20MS%20Graph%20PowerShell.kql)